mwilliamson/mammoth.js/README.md

 If no output file is specified, output is written to stdout instead.

-#### Text
+The output is an HTML fragment, rather than a full HTML document, encoded with UTF-8.

-UTF-8 text is handled correctly however note the output is not wrapped in a document tag that would set the encoding.
-So opening the output file in a web browser may result in the UTF-8 encoded text failing to render correctly.
+Since the encoding is not explicitly set in the fragment, opening the output file in a web browser may cause Unicode characters to be rendered incorrectly if the browser doesn't default to UTF-8.

 #### Images